-The ministry of being a coach, a trainer, a facilitator, and particularly of working with their church.
+The ministry of being a facilitator, starting CBLT Centers, going to their region, and particularly working with their church.
 So they share as you share.
-First you may share more generally about the courses you have taken and about the conferences.
+First you may share more generally about the courses you have taken and about the conferences here.
 Then you begin to share your own testimony of how you prayed about it, and how God provided contacts, and focused your attention to come and be a blessing in their group.